Benigno Filomeno de Rojas: Presidency

 It was a short-lived government.
 He had the initiative to create schools in each town and in the provincial capitals.
 He contributed to promoting education, while he held important positions, he founded primary and secondary schools.
 He had other projects to improve communication routes, but he could not carry them out.
 He ruled from January 24, 1865 to March 24, 1865.

 Death

 After being removed from office by President José Antonio Salcedo and he retired to live in Moca.
 He held the vice presidency of the Republic three times.
 He died in Santo Domingo, on October 30, 1865.

-Physionomy and character

-General Gregorio Luperón once said about Benigno de Rojas:

-He was a profound lawyer, a publicist with brilliant forms of daring ideas, who captivated with the beauty of his style and convinced with the truth of his arguments.
-He was a unique orator, who with his fertile eloquence dominated even family conversations, and ignited the most indifferent hearts.
-Powerfully overwhelming with the weight of the reality of the issues he dealt with.
-He always saw with a clear eye the difficulties that entrenched habits oppose to the reforms of progress, just as a good general sees the battlefield and dominates it.